Intergroup violence in bursts: Results

 \section{Results}

 Of the 59 groups considered, there were 23 groups where violence started in a burst, 15 groups where violence was collective without a burst, and 21 cases of violence by a single group member.
+The distributions of violent event and interevent durations is presented elsewhere \cite{bruggeman26b}.
 Turmoil preceded all collective violence with one exception, where two individuals suddenly assaulted a passive victim.
-The critical level of turmoil ($T_c$) for bursts is case-specific and depends on group size, both in absolute number and relative to the size of the opponent group, and on the proportion of steady defectors.
-Additionally, the use of weapons has an effect.
+The critical level of turmoil ($T_c$) for bursts is case-specific and depends on group size, both in absolute number and relative to the size of the opponent group, and on the proportion of non-fighters.
+Additionally, the use of weapons has an intimidating effect.

 We confirm the finding of an earlier study \cite{collins08} that fighting tends to start in small groups or in small subgroups of larger groups.
-As predicted, we found that small (sub)groups burst into action at lower turmoil than larger groups \cite{bruggeman20a}, and lower levels are of course reached earlier.
-In our data, bursts developed in 13 (37\%) of the 35 smallest groups (dyads and triads, i.e.,~fully connected triples) and in 10 (42\%) of the 24 larger groups.
-In bursts, the correlation between group size and turmoil is $0.53$.
-The size-turmoil relation is slightly disturbed by dyads more often facing a larger opponent group and are therefore less likely to fight collectively than triads, which in turn are more robust in general \cite{simmel08}.
-As a matter of fact, larger groups always defeated smaller opponent groups (made them flee or worked them to the ground) with only one exception.
+As predicted \cite{bruggeman20a}, we found that small (sub)groups start fighting at lower levels of turmoil than larger groups, and lower levels are of course reached earlier.
+The local emergence (versus central coordination) of collective action in small groups has also been observed in protests \cite{steinert17} and is similar to bottom-up synchronization in the Kuramoto model \cite{arenas06}.
+The size-turmoil relationship is slightly disturbed by dyads more often facing a larger opponent group and being therefore less likely to fight collectively than triads.
+If there was one party that dominated, it was always the larger group, with only one exception, in line with earlier models of warfare when controlling for weapons \cite{lanchester56}.

-The proportions of steady defectors in groups with bursts (mean = 0.19; s.d.~= 0.21) and groups without (mean = 0.49; s.d.~= 0.27) are box-plotted in Fig.~\ref{fig:result} (Welch test $t = 4.796; p = 6.411$ x $10^{-6}$; df = 54.76).
-Despite the simplicity of the model, the predicted critical threshold (vertical line in the figure) neatly separates the two boxes containing bursts and nonbursts.
-The threshold yields no perfect partitioning, though, and Fig.~\ref{fig:result} also shows groups on the ``wrong" side of the vertical line, as well as groups exactly on the line: 5 groups with a proportion $N_C : N_D = 2 : 1$ had a burst, as expected, but 3 did not.
-As expected (Fig.~\ref{fig:burst}), there was slightly more turmoil preceding collective violence in the nonburst cases (16.6 versus 14.5 for bursts on average).